sussmanLab/cellGPU/INSTALLATION.md

 The fourth program, Minimize.out, shows how to use the included FIRE minimizer to do simple energy minimization.

+The fifth program, DynamicalMatrix.out, shows how to use the Eigen interface to compute the dynamical matrix of Voronoi systems (with quadratic perimeter terms) and extract the eigenvalues/eignevectors.
+This code is rather specialized, and not as general as one would ultimately like to see.

 # Mac OS X Instructions

-The following details were contributed by Gonca Erdemci-Tandogan (https://goncaerdemci.wordpress.com/).
-It does not include how to get Eigen, but it is a header-only library
+The following instructions for compiling cellGPU on Mac OSX  were contributed by Gonca Erdemci-Tandogan (https://goncaerdemci.wordpress.com/).
+It does not include how to get Eigen (for the dynamical matrix diagonalization), but that is a header-only library.

 Everything is most conveniently done using homebrew, the installation of which can be followed from https://brew.sh